影响:君百略《南华早报》刊文全文分享

 6280c0235ad6b.jpg

-Zhenjun Zhang, Yanyan Li, Why US sanctions on "state-controlled" Chinese companies smack of hypocrisy, Insight Column, South China Morning Post, Thursday, May 5, 2022.
+Zhenjun Zhang, Why US sanctions on "state-controlled" Chinese companies smack of hypocrisy, Insight Column, South China Morning Post, Thursday, May 5, 2022.

 中译文